Polynomial conditions and homology of FI-modules: Homological algebra of -modules

 (2) $\imp$ (3): we employ induction on $\weak(V)$: if $\weak(V)=-1$, then $V = \locoh{0}(V)$ is torsion, and so

 thus $V$ is presented in finite degrees by Corollary \ref{finite-support}.
 Next, assume $\weak(V) \geq 0$.
-We can apply Proposition \ref{locoh-LES} to $V$ and evaluate the sequence at a set of size $L$ to conclude $\local(\deriv V) < \infty$.
-We also have $\weak(\deriv V) \leq \weak(V)-1$, therefore by the induction hypothesis $\deriv V$ is presented in finite degrees.
+We can apply Proposition \ref{locoh-LES} to $V$ to conclude $\local(\deriv V) < \infty$.
+We also have $\weak(\deriv V) \leq \weak(V)-1$, therefore $\deriv V$ is presented in finite degrees by the induction hypothesis.
 We conclude by applying Proposition \ref{fp-deriv}. \end{proof}

 \begin{thm} For every pair of integers $r \geq -1$, $L \geq 0$, we have

 \end{thm} \begin{proof} We fix $L \geq 0$ and employ induction on $r$.
 For the base case $r=-1$, we first let $V \in \poly_{1}(-1,L)$, that is, $\deg(V) \leq L-1$.
 Then $V$ is torsion so $\weak(V) = -1$, and by Corollary \ref{finite-support} $V$ is presented in finite degrees with $\local(V) \leq L-1$.
 Conversely, suppose $V$ is presented in finite degrees, $\weak(V) \leq -1$, and $\local(V) \leq L-1$.
 Then $V$ is torsion, so $\locoh{0}(V) = V$ has degree $\leq L-1$.